Serengeti sunset © Judith Duk

 -Ramble around Zanzibar's historic Stone Town district, and admire the gorgeous buildings and colourful bazaars that line the maze-like streets.

--Get fit at home, then travel to Mount Kilimanjaro National Park and attempt a hike up Africa's highest summit.
+-Travel to Mount Kilimanjaro National Park and attempt a hike up Africa's highest summit.

 Getting to Tanzania